Arthrography & Infiltration

 Exam offered:

-This examination is designed to inject a product (Magnevist) for enhancing images in magnetic resonance imaging (MRI).
-A substance visible on X-ray (iodine) will first be injected into the joint to ensure accurate imaging.
+This examination aims to inject a contrast agent to enhance magnetic resonance images.
+A substance visible on X-rays (iodine) will be injected into the joint beforehand to ensure the correct area is visualized.

 Articular Infiltrations